 EXAMPLE: Interview of a witness to prove falsity

-In this example, Company D submitted a proposal to provide consulting services on a water supply project.
-In its proposal it claimed to have worked on several similar projects, including the Capital Region Water Supply Project.
-This purported prior experience was an important factor in the scoring of the proposals which resulted in the award of the contract to Company D.
+In this example, Company D submitted a proposal to provide consulting services on a water supply project in which it claimed to have worked on several similar projects, including the Capital Region Water Supply Project.
+This purported prior experience was an important factor in the scoring of the proposals.

-The witness below worked as the Government’s Project Manager for the Capital Region Project, and knew which consultants worked on the project.
+The witness below worked as the project manager for the Capital Region Project, and knew which consultants worked on the project.

 First, establish the basis for the witness’s knowledge (“lay the foundation”) for the subsequent questions: